Port Erin Lifeboat Station

 Port Erin Lifeboat Station is located on Breakwater Road in Port Erin, a town 13.5 mi south-west of Douglas, on the south-west coast of the Isle of Man, a British Crown Dependency.

-Following requests from local residents, a lifeboat station was established at Port Erin by the Royal National Lifeboat Institution (RNLI) in 1883.
+A lifeboat station was established at Port Erin by the Royal National Lifeboat Institution (RNLI) in 1883.

 The station currently operates the Inshore lifeboat, Neil Crowe (B-951), funded by the Gough Ritchie Trust, on station since 2025.

 History

-At a meeting of the RNLI Management Committee on 7 September 1882, it was agreed to form a Lifeboat Station at Port Erin.
+At a meeting of the RNLI Management Committee on 7 September 1882, and following requests from local residents, it was agreed to form a Lifeboat Station at Port Erin.

-On 28 August 1883, a 32-foot 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was drawn on its carriage by eight horses, in grand procession from Douglas to the shore at Port Erin, where a Brass Band was in attendance.
+On 28 August 1883, a 32 ft 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was drawn on its carriage by eight horses, in grand procession from Douglas to the shore at Port Erin, where a Brass Band was in attendance.
 The cost of the lifeboat and its equipment had been defrayed from the legacy of the late Mr Richard Roberts of Blackley, Manchester.